xishanyu2/xishanyu2.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal homepage!
 I'm Zhenyu Zhao, a fourth grade undergraduate student at [Nankai University](https://www.nankai.edu.cn/).
 I have obtained the qualification for postgraduate recommendation from [Nankai Institute of International Economics](https://nkiie.nankai.edu.cn/main.htm), majoring in World Economy.
 I couldn't agree more with the idea that knowledge should be shared.
-This website is used for academic communication and sharing and I hope to improve my writing skills.
+So this website is established for academic communication and sharing.

 Research
 ------